Duality, Bridgeland wall-crossing and flips of secant varieties: Wall and Chamber Structure

-Then $A\rightarrow E$ is an inclusion of $\mu_{s,t}$-semi-stable objects of $\mathcal{A}_s$ of the same slope for every point $(s,t)\in W$. \end{lemma} The lemma above was used in \cite{ABCH} to provided specific bounds on the radius of the walls and via an identification of $(s,t)$-stability with quiver stability, it is shown that if $E$ is a Mumford stable torsion-free sheaf of primitive chern vector $ch(E)$ then there are finitely many isomorphism types of moduli spaces of $(s,t)$-stable objects with invariants $ch(E)$ i.e., finitely many walls intersecting the $(s,t)$-slide.
-In the next section we will see that similar results are obtained for 1-dimensional sheaves. \\ \\ We finish this section by recalling that for a primitive chern vector $v$ the moduli space $M_H(v)$ of semistable torsion-free sheaves of type $v$ is smooth and a Mori dream space (see \cite{HL}, or \cite{BMW} for a detailed explanation).
-It is shown in \cite{ABCH} that above the outermost wall $M_{s,t}(v)\cong M_H(v)$ and by the argument given in \cite{BMW} that decreasing $t$ corresponds to run a directed minimal model program for $M_H(v)$ so that the main component (the one whose generic element is a sheaf) of each $M_{s,t}(v)$ is a birational model. \\ \\ Things are slightly different when studying the Gieseker moduli of 1-dimensional sheaves although most of the arguments are the same.
-By the work of Le Potier \cite{LP2} we know that these moduli spaces are irreducible, locally factorial and their Picard group is free abelian of rank 2, moreover a specific set of generators is given, namely: the determinant line bundle and the line bundle giving the support map.
-It is not hard then to prove that the Gieseker moduli of 1-dimensional plane sheaves of fixed invariants is also a Mori dream space, an argument can be found in \cite{W}.\\ \\ We notice that in general the Gieseker moduli of 1-dimensional plane sheaves is not smooth (although its singular locus has high codimension).
-We can fix this by making the following \begin{definition} An object $F\in \mathcal{A}_s$ of chern character $ch(F)=(0,ch_1,ch_2)$ is said to be $(s,t)$-pseudo stable if for any inclusion $A\hookrightarrow F$ in $\mathcal{A}_s$ one has
+Lemma \ref{for bounds} was used in \cite{ABCH} to provided specific bounds on the radius of the walls and via an identification of $\sigma_{s,t}$-stability with quiver stability, it is shown that if $E$ is a Mumford stable torsion-free sheaf of primitive Chern vector $v$ then there are finitely many isomorphism types of moduli spaces of $\sigma_{s,t}$-stable objects with invariants $v$, i.e., finitely many walls intersecting the slice $\{\sigma_{s,t}\}_{s,t\in \R;t>0}\subseteq \Stab(\P^2)$.

+We finish this section by recalling that for a primitive Chern vector $v$ the moduli space $M_H(v)$ of semistable torsion-free plane sheaves of type $v$ is smooth and a Mori dream space (see \cite{HL}, or \cite{BMW} for a detailed explanation).
+It is shown in \cite{ABCH} that above the outermost wall $M_{s,t}(v)\cong M_H(v)$, and the argument given in \cite{BMW} shows that decreasing $t$ corresponds to running a directed minimal model program for $M_H(v)$ so that each $M_{s,t}(v)$ is a birational model.

+Things are slightly different when studying the Gieseker moduli of 1-dimensional sheaves although most of the arguments are the same.
+By the work of Le Potier \cite{LP2} we know that these moduli spaces are irreducible, locally factorial and their Picard group is free abelian of rank 2.
+Moreover, a specific set of generators is given, namely: the determinant line bundle and the line bundle giving the support map.
+It is not hard then to prove that the Gieseker moduli of 1-dimensional plane sheaves of fixed invariants is also a Mori dream space (an argument can be found in \cite{W}).
-\end{definition} \begin{remark} With this new terminology it is easy to see that on any chamber one has $(s,t)$-semistable $=$ $(s,t)$ pseudo-stable.
-Also for $t>>0$ a sheaf is $(s,t)$-pseudo-stable if and only if it is Gieseker semistable and these are all the $(s,t)$-semistable objects (see proof of Corollary \ref{duality2}).
-Thus, Theorem 1.1 in \cite{BMW} holds for 1-dimensional plane sheaves, with no restrictions on the topological type, when replacing stable by pseudo-stable. \end{remark}